BoostAI/mobile-sdk-ios/README.md

 In order to display a view for a custom JSON object, return a view for the `json` type (return nil will lead the `ChatResponseView` to handle it).

-⚠️ Please note that custom JSON objects are only available if Custom Chat Panel is enabled on your account. ⚠️

 Use the `JSONDecoder` to parse the JSON with a custom class describing the JSON object, i.e. for the "genericCard" default template, where the object looks like: